Best 7 day Italy Itinerary

 • This is one of the few things we forked out money for when we were broke college students; the Sistine Chapel is 100% worth it.
 I’m not always much of an art person, but I was stunned into silence craning my neck to look up there.
 The rest of the museum honestly felt like a queue at Disneyland where there’s interesting things to look at while you wait for the main attraction.

-• If you want to save time and see the Sistine Chapel without crowds, pay a few extra dollars to book this experience, which includes a guided audiobook.
+• If you want to save time and see the Sistine Chapel without crowds, definitely pay a few extra dollars to book this experience, which includes a guided audiobook.

 • You can either go to Saint Peter’s Basilica before or after the Vatican Museum – it is free to enter but the line can get really long really quickly so wear some comfy shoes.
 Knees and shoulders have to be covered to enter so plan accordingly (especially if it’s a hot day in Rome; you’re going for practicality over fashion on this sightseeing day, good luck).